hariharan-devarajan/vanidl/README.md

 # VaniDL

 VaniDL is an tool for analyzing I/O patterns and behavior with Deep Learning Applications.
 It analyzes Darshan Extended traces to extract various I/O patterns with Deep Learning applications.
-The tool at it core uses dlprofilervanidl which converts Darshan Profiler’s trace into knowledge for analysis.
+The tool at it core uses vanidl which converts Darshan Profiler’s trace into knowledge for analysis.
 It is designed to provide low-level I/O behavior details to tensorflow applications in HPC.

 **VaniDL features include:**